followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/010 Overview.md

 ---

 Each data source object represents an appointment to be scheduled and has a special structure.
-This structure should be similar to the [Default Appointment Template](/api-reference/10%20UI%20Widgets/dxScheduler/5%20Default%20Appointment%20Template '/Documentation/ApiReference/UI_Widgets/dxScheduler/Default_Appointment_Template/').
-Note that the fields listed below should be present in every appointment.
+This structure should be similar to that described in the [dataSource](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/dataSource '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/dataSource/') option.
+The fields listed below should be present in every appointment.

 - **text**
     The subject of an appointment.